 On the matter of remuneration, INWIT's remuneration systems are defined in close correlation with the Strategic Plan and the Sustainability Plan, so as to direct Management's behaviour and actions towards the Company's overall performance objectives and the expectations of Shareholders and Stakeholders in the medium-long term.
-ESG objectives, related to specific Sustainability Plan targets, with increased weight over time, are present in the short- and long-term variable incentive system.
+ESG objectives, related to specific Sustainability Plan targets, with increased weight over time, are present in the short- and long-term variable incentive system of the General Manager and company management.
+In addition, since 2023, the indicators in the MBOs of the General Manager and all management on an incentive policy, including those relating to sustainability, are also included among the KPIs of the Performance Bonus, an award granted to the entire company population for their contribution to company results, based on the level of achievement of the assigned objectives.